apache/metron/metron-platform/metron-parsers/README.md

                       ]
 }
 ```
 * `REGEX_ROUTING` : This transformation lets users set an output field to one of a set of possibilities based on matching regexes.
-This has functional overlap with Stellar match statements, but the syntax is more bearable for large sets of conditionals.
+This transformation is useful when the number or conditions are large enough to make a stellar language match statement unwieldy.

 The following config will set the field `my_output` to one of the
 following, dependent upon the value of the `my_input` field: